bormaxi8080/osint-timeline/DRAFT.md

 Look4Sat.
 Satellite tracker and pass predictor for Android, inspired by Gpredict: https://github.com/rt-bishop/Look4Sat

+MiroShark.
+Universal Swarm Intelligence Engine - Run Locally or with Any Cloud API.
+Multi-agent simulation engine: upload any document (press release, policy draft, financial report), and it generates hundreds of AI agents with unique personalities that simulate public reaction on social media - posts, arguments, opinion shifts - hour by hour: https://github.com/aaronjmars/MiroShark

 GitHub Store.
 A free, open-source app store for GitHub releases — browse, discover, and install apps with one click.
 Powered by Kotlin and Compose Multiplatform for Android & Desktop (Linux, MacOS, Windows): https://github.com/OpenHub-Store/GitHub-Store

 TuiTube.
 TUI to download videos from YouTube, X, Twitch, Instagram, Bilibili and more using yt-dlp CLI: https://github.com/remorses/tuitube